 Healthcare is one of Waterloo’s leading sectors with major institutions, centres for innovation and a strong higher education imprint.
 Guy’s & St. Thomas’ and King’s College London are two of London’s foremost medical institutions, training first class healthcare professionals and pioneering innovation in life sciences, medicine, social science and public policy.
 Guy’s and St. Thomas’ Charity opened The Health Foundry in 2016, a modern collaborative workspace for digital health start-ups, part of a health-tech cluster that is growing between Waterloo and London Bridge.

 Historic London shopping streets in Lower Marsh and The Cut provide the backdrop for a richly characterful independent business and retail sector.
 Lower Marsh Market, operating since the 19th century, has been re-invigorated by the WeAreWaterloo BID, providing a great street-food offer throughout the week.
-A new pop-up market and events space will launch this year at Granby Space, providing a platform for new traders and performing arts.

 Made famous by graffiti artist Banksy, who organised the first Cans Festival of street art there in 2008, Leake Street is now London’s largest and most popular street art location.
 In 2012, The Vaults was launched in a maze of underground tunnels on Leake Street, and has since become established as a multi-award winning theatre and performing arts space.
 2014 saw the iconic Vans brand opening of the House of Vans, housing London’s first permanent indoor skate park, a diner, bar and cinema.